 An overhead image of a white plate with a cut of steak on a grey table next to white bowls with flour and sour cream, a bunch of parsley, shallots, a measuring cup of beef broth, a glass of brandy, and a jar of Dijon mustard.

-• Mushrooms – ok, so I do not *love* mushrooms and pretty much only eat them at other peoples’ houses or restaurants.
-I genuinely cannot figure out the appeal to that texture.
-That said, I don’t add mushrooms to my beef stroganoff, but you can totally add them to yours!
+Ok, so truth be told, I do not love mushrooms and pretty much only eat them at other peoples’ houses or restaurants.
+That said, I don’t add mushrooms to my stroganoff, but you can totally add them to yours!
 It’s included it in the recipe below if you feel so inclined.

 Three overhead images of a black cast iron pan on a grey counter.
 On the left, the pan is filled with seared steak.
 In the middle, the pan has steak and gravy.
 In the photo on the right, there is a dollop of sour cream and a wood spoon in the pan.